Takeout & Delivery

 Utah

-Utah has some of the most rigid liquor laws in the state, so it is unsurprising that no special exceptions were made to allow alcohol delivery or pickup during the pandemic.
+Utah has some of the most rigid liquor laws in the country, so it is unsurprising that no special exceptions were made to allow alcohol delivery or pickup during the pandemic.

 For more specific information, you can check with Utah’s Department of Alcoholic Beverage Control.